Uninett/spfx-uninett-webparts/other_components/DOCUMENTATION.md

 ### Deploy SharePoint List

 1. Open PowerShell ISE.
-   Make sure you have the *sharepoint-pnp* module installed.
+   Make sure you have the *SharePointPnPPowerShellOnline* module installed.

 2. Navigate to the PnP.SiteDirectory project
 3. Connect to your Site Collection: